Skip to main content.

 Cafébar at the Generationenhaus

-A coffee bar with co-working spaces on Effingerstrasse makes our list thanks to its cosy interior and well-furnished play corner.
-You can sip on delectable coffee while the little ones draw, play with duplo blocks or listen to a story on an iPod provided by the café.
+A coffee bar on Effingerstrasse makes our list thanks to its cosy interior and well-furnished play corner.
+You can sip on delectable coffee while the little ones draw or play with duplo blocks provided by the café.
 The staff are incredibly friendly and quickly get to know frequent visitors by name.
 Soups and quiches are offered at lunchtime, and the chocolate cake is to die for.
-Unfortunately, the Effinger is no longer an insider’s tip, so there is often limited seating only.
+Unfortunately, the Lumis is no longer an insider’s tip, so there is often limited seating only.
 However, you can check out the nearby Kocherpark or stop off at the A&O children’s shop while you’re waiting for a seat at this gem of a café.

 Lorenzini

 With its white tablecloths, wine glasses everywhere and suit-clad business people, the Lorenzini is admittedly not really the place to go with (several) active toddlers.
 With slightly older children, however, it can be a wonderful experience.
-Where else can children (up to 12 years) choose whatever dishes they want from the “adult” menu?
+Where else can children (up to twelve years) choose whatever dishes they want from the «adult» menu?
 And at a very fair price to boot (15 francs for three courses!).
-The classic Italian cuisine served here is of premium quality and appeals to all age groups, making the restaurant with its many “salotti” ideal for stylish family celebrations as well.
-As in all Bindella Group establishments, children are very welcome.
-For those who prefer something a little simpler, the Spaghetti Factory on Kornhausplatz is also highly recommended.
+The classic Italian cuisine served here is of premium quality and appeals to all age groups, making the restaurant with its many «salotti» ideal for stylish family celebrations as well.

 Becanto